Blog / Car

 Many recent cases of car insurance fraud are being initiated by large-scale syndicates.

-According to the Singapore Law Watch, these cases are investigated by Singapore Police’s 12-member strong Insurance and Specialised Fraud Branch.
+According to the Singapore Law Watch, these cases are investigated by the 12-member strong Insurance and Specialised Fraud Branch (ISFB) of the Singapore Police Force (SPF).

 The team has busted at least five major syndicates over the past six years.